0beqz/screen-space-reflections/readme.md

 - `depthBlur`: how much deep reflections will be blurred (as reflections become blurrier the further away the object they are reflecting is)

-- `enableJittering`: whether jittering is enabled; jittering will randomly jitter the reflections resulting in a more noisy but overall more realistic look, enabling jittering can be expensive depending on the view angle
+- `ENABLE_JITTERING`: whether jittering is enabled; jittering will randomly jitter the reflections resulting in a more noisy but overall more realistic look, enabling jittering can be expensive depending on the view angle

 - `jitter`: how intense jittering should be